mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

     # Directory where the suite definition files are stored
     SUITES_DIR = 'ccpp/suites'

-   # Optional arguments - only required for schemes that use
-   # optional arguments. ccpp_prebuild.py will throw an exception
-   # if it encounters a scheme subroutine with optional arguments
-   # if no entry is made here.
-Possible values are: 'all', 'none',
-   # or a list of standard_names: [ 'var1', 'var3' ].
-   OPTIONAL_ARGUMENTS = {
-       #’subroutine_name_1’ : ’all’,
-       #’subroutine_name_2’ : ’none’,
-       #’subroutine_name_3’ : [ ’var1’, ’var2’],
-       }

     # Directory where to write static API to
     STATIC_API_DIR = 'scm/src/'